meshplay/meshplay/docs/pages/project/contributing/contributing-gitflow.md

 ---
 layout: page
-title: Contributing to Meshery using git
+title: Contributing to Meshplay using git
 permalink: project/contributing/contributing-gitflow
-abstract: How to contribute to Meshery using git
+abstract: How to contribute to Meshplay using git
 language: en
 type: project
 category: contributing